LudvigOlsen/twitter_streaming/README.md

 A full setup for streaming tweets with tweepy, storing them in mongoDB and sending emails if a non-trivial error occurs.

 # Features
-Search for keywords.
+- Search for keywords.
-Add tweets to mongoDB database.
+- Add tweets to mongoDB database.
-Send mails about non-trivial errors.
+- Send mails about non-trivial errors.
-Sleep for 15 minutes (optional) on non-trivial errors to avoid problems with Twitters rate-limit.
+- Sleep for 15 minutes (optional) on non-trivial errors to avoid problems with Twitters rate-limit.
-Dump collection every n tweets collected and clear collection.
+- Dump collection every n tweets collected and clear collection.
 Resumes collecting tweets automatically.
 Uses mongodump.
 (Not default behaviour)
-Filter out retweets.
+- Filter out retweets.

 # Getting started

+'$' signals that the following should be typed into the terminal.
+'>' signals that the following should be typed in mongo shell.

 ## Installation
 First make sure you have installed the dependencies: